zacharyp/sd3.5/README.md

 ### File Guide

-- `sd3_infer.py` - entry point, review this for basic usage of diffusion model and the triple-tenc cat
+- `sd3_infer.py` - entry point, review this for basic usage of diffusion model
-- `sd3_impls.py` - contains the wrapper around the MMDiT and the VAE
+- `sd3_impls.py` - contains the wrapper around the MMDiTX and the VAE
-- `other_impls.py` - contains the CLIP model, the T5 model, and some utilities
+- `other_impls.py` - contains the CLIP models, the T5 model, and some utilities
-- `mmdit.py` - contains the core of the MMDiT itself
+- `mmditx.py` - contains the core of the MMDiT-X itself
 - folder `models` with the following files (download separately):
-    - `clip_g.safetensors` (openclip bigG, same as SDXL, can grab a public copy)
+    - `clip_l.safetensors` (OpenAI CLIP-L, same as SDXL/SD3, can grab a public copy)
-    - `clip_l.safetensors` (OpenAI CLIP-L, same as SDXL, can grab a public copy)
+    - `clip_g.safetensors` (openclip bigG, same as SDXL/SD3, can grab a public copy)
     - `t5xxl.safetensors` (google T5-v1.1-XXL, can grab a public copy)
     - `sd3.5_large.safetensors` or `sd3.5_large_turbo.safetensors` or `sd3.5_medium.safetensors` (or `sd3_medium.safetensors`)